Selling your art and crafts online has never been easier. Once upon a time, you would have had to build your own website. But not anymore!

 Refund Policy: Your refund policy should detail what you will and won’t do for buyers who want refunds.

-Seller Information: This part identifies your location and contact information, as well as anything else that your customers may want to know about your business.
+Seller Information: This part identifies your location and contact information and anything else your customers may want to know about your Etsy businesses.

 5. About Your Shop